kubic71/bachelors-thesis/ideas.md

 ### Parallel-scheduling iterative approach
 In the case of iterative attacks, we can add on top another meta-algorithm, that will execute one step of optimization on one image from the set.
 It will observe the black-box output, that will guide the following decisions of allocating the remaining budget of queries.

 This can be framed as a bandit RL problem.
+RL agent can be trained on simulated local attacks.
+Can be attack-specific or attack-agnostic.

 If the attack algorithm is stochastic and if the initial set contains copies of the original image, we would be effectively searching the pertubation space in parallel, prioritizing the more successful random initializations.